How To Get A Panama Friendly Nations Visa

 - Birth certificate of your children who are applying as your dependents

-All the documents must be authenticated by Panamanian consulate in your home country or be apostilled.
+All the documents must be authenticated by the Panamanian consulate in your home country or be apostilled.

 Submitting Your Application